PaulBraetz/ObjectSync/README.md

   }
 }
 ```
+**Note that is currently required to declare synchronized types inside a namespace.**

 Your type must provide a synchronization authority property for use by this context.
 Synchronization authorities are responsible for communication between contexts.
 As such, they could enable synchronization across the internet, among select clients, or inside a single Appdomain.
 A static synchronization authority has been provided for synchronizing properties inside a single app domain.
 Access it using `StaticSynchronizationAuthority.Instance`.